junyang10734/leetcode-python/README.md

 * 1299 Replace Elements with Greatest Element on Right Side &bigstar;
 * 1346 Check If N and Its Double Exist &bigstar;
 * 1351 Count Negative Numbers in a Sorted Matrix &bigstar;
+* 1431 Kids With the Greatest Number of Candies &bigstar;
 * 1470 Shuffle the Array &bigstar;
 * 1480 Running Sum of 1d Array &bigstar;
 * 1539 Kth Missing Positive Number &bigstar;